 2.2.2 On-site audit

-The ExMC Secretary shall arrange to have one member of the original IECEx assessment team conduct an annual on-site audit.
+The IECEx Secretariat shall arrange to have one member of the original IECEx assessment team conduct an annual on-site audit.
 The assessor shall be appointed by the IECEx Assessment Team Leader responsible for the original assessment.

-The ExCB shall agree to bear the costs associated with this on-site audit.
+The ExCB shall agree to bear the costs associated with this on-site audit prior to the site visit based on an estimate prepared and submitted to the ExCB by the Team Leader.

 The appointed assessor shall carry out an assessment for compliance with ISO/IEC 17065 and IECEx Scheme Rules.
 The Team Leader will then issue a report.

-These reports shall be forwarded to the ExMC Secretary who shall review them for completeness and any non-conformances.
+These reports shall be forwarded to the IECEx Secretariat who shall review them for completeness and any non-conformances.

 2.2.3 Non-conformances

-Where Non-conformances have been identified the reports shall be referred to ExMC Secretary who shall consult with IECEx Officers who shall propose appropriate action to be taken and report at the next ExMC meeting.
+Where Non-conformances have been identified the reports shall be referred to IECEx Secretariat who shall consult with IECEx Executive who shall propose appropriate action to be taken and report at the next ExMC meeting.

-Where the ExCB does not agree with the course of action, proposed, the matter may be referred to the ExMC or IECEx Board of Appeal.
+Where the ExCB does not agree with the course of action, proposed, the matter may be referred to the ExMC or appealed according to IECEx Basic Rules (IECEx 01).

-During the period of referral to ExMC, the ExMC Chairman in consultation with the other IECEx Officers shall decide on the status of the ExCB in question.
+During the period of referral to ExMC, the ExMC Chairman in consultation with the other IECEx Executive shall decide on the status of the ExCB in question.

-In extreme circumstances the status of temporary suspension may be considered.
+In extreme circumstances, the status of temporary suspension may be considered.
 The ExMC will then decide on the final action to be taken.

 2.2.4 Fifth anniversary

-On the 5th anniversary of the original appointed or re-assessment of an ExCB a reassessment, in accordance with the assessment procedure detailed in Section 1, shall be performed by an IECEx assessment team appointed by ExMC.
+On or before the fifth anniversary of the original acceptance or the last re-assessment of an ExCB a reassessment, in accordance with the assessment procedure detailed in Section 1, shall be performed by an IECEx assessment team appointed by ExMC, on recommendation from the IECEx Secretariat.

-Section 3 – Assessment of existing ECB seeking to extend their scope of acceptance to cover the IECE certified Service Facilities Scheme for design of Ex installations and selection of Ex equipment
+Section 3 – Assessment of existing ExCBs seeking to extend their scope of acceptance to cover the IECEx certified Service Facilities Scheme for selection of Ex equipment and design of Ex installations

 3.1 Scope

-This Section covers the situation where an ExCB already appointed to operate within the IECEx 03-2 Scheme wishes to extend their scope of acceptance to include the ability to assess and issue IECEx Certification to Ex Service Facilities in other IECEx 03 Schemes, e.g. IECEx 03-3 or IECEx 03-4).
+This Section covers the situation where an ExCB already accepted in the IECEx Certified Equipment Scheme wishes to extend their acceptance to include the ability to assess and issue IECEx Certification to Ex Service Facilities involved in selection of Ex equipment and design of Ex installations services.

 3.2 For IECEx 03-2 and IECEx 03-4 Schemes the following applies

+3.1.1 Assessment procedures within scope

+ExCBs seeking acceptance to issue IECEx Service Facility Certification, WITHIN the Ex Types of Protection and existing field of their current scope of acceptance as ExCB in the IECEx Certified Equipment Scheme shall be subjected to the following assessment procedures.

-3.2.1Internal procedures
+3.1.2 Internal procedures